 A number of testing par fours remain long in the memory here, most notably at the 472-yard 4th and 466-yard 13th.
 It’s the 449-yard 10th that garners most of the plaudits at Mirabel though, with its aesthetically pleasing fairway routed around the only real water hazard on the layout.

-In 2009, Discovery Land Co. turned ownership over to
+In 2009, Discovery Land Co. turned ownership over to the members.

 Course was in great condition, a very nice country club in Arizona.
 Tight fairways with houses and rough on the sides.
 If you have the opportunity to play the course I recommend it.